Quick summary of key school information

 |Food alternatives for special dietary needs (ie. vegan, kosher, halal etc)||

 Yes.
-Our canteen in Halal and caters for vegetarian students.
+Our canteen is halal and also caters for vegetarian students.

 |Sports activities included||

-Mandatory PE and Health classes up through grade 10 and then PE electives in grades 11-12.
-We offer a full range of sports (soccer, Touch Rugby, Tennis, Badminton, Basketball, Swimming, Volleyball, Softabll, Track, and Cross Country - for most we run both boy's and girl's teams_ during three seasons and competitions in our local ISAC league and our regional SEASAC league.
-See are website for more extensive listings.
+Mandatory PE and Health classes up to Grade 10; PE electives in Grades 11-12.
+We offer a full range of sports (soccer, Touch Rugby, Tennis, Badminton, Basketball, Swimming, Volleyball, Softball, Track & Field, and Cross Country - for most we run both boys and girls teams during three seasons and competitions in our local ISAC league and our regional SEASAC league.
+See our website for more extensive listings.

 |Sports facilities at the school||

-25m Swimming pool, indoor climbing wall, outdoor climbing wall, full-sized air-conditioned gym, small air-conditioned gym, two sports fields, fitness room (cardio and weights), dance room, two courtyards, and fitness multi-purpose room.
+25m swimming pool, indoor climbing wall, outdoor climbing wall, full-sized air-conditioned main gym, air-conditioned elementary gym, two sports fields, fitness room (cardio and weights), dance studio, two courtyards, one basketball court, a fitness multi-purpose room, ECE playground

 |Sports teams or sport competitions available for students||